Mr-xRed/silverbullet-libraries/DocumentExplorer.md

 ## Space-Style Color Theming Example

 > **tip** Tip
-> Make sure you copy this as space-style so it not gets overwritten with future updates!
+> Make sure you copy this as space-style so it won’t get overwritten with future updates!

 ```css